MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 1. Download the Terraform [deployment scripts and guide](https://go.microsoft.com/fwlink/?linkid=2290115).  **Note:** Make sure the hash of the image you downloaded matches the hash in the script you download.

-1. The Terraform scripts already include links to public images provided by Microsoft.
+1. The Terraform scripts already include links to public images that are provided by Microsoft.
 Choose the required services and deploy them by following the steps in the included `readme.md`.

    1. Set any specific flags for your environment, including auction worklet locations.

    1. Configure all prerequisites and prepare all tools for deployment.

-   1. Create Azure Resources and run terraform script that finish deployment.
+   1. Create Azure Resources and run the Terraform script that finishes deployment.

 1. Develop worklets including `user-defined-function` (UDF) and start Ad Selection API services.